Thasin-Sheikh/dart_programming/custom_error_handling.md

   - Standardized properties (`message`, `code`, `stackTrace`, etc.)

 - **Improved Debugging and Maintenance**
-  - More context
+  - More context about what went wrong and why
-  - Preserved stack traces
+  - Preserved stack traces and error chains
-  - Clear categorization
+  - Clear categorization of error sources

 ---